sg-crest A Singapore Government Agency Website

 This might lead to conflicts within the team.

-The reality is that staff value and respects a true leader who is able to provide the resources, tools, and direction that help them get ahead in projects, and who helps in achieving career success.
+The reality is that staff value and respect a true leader who can provide the resources, tools, and direction that help them get ahead in projects, and who helps in achieving career success.

 Tip: